The Key To Ending Abortion

 2. Provide free online training courses related to the industry of your business.
 This would not only empower people to also become customers of your business but would create a pool of new talent and potential hires.

-The Church
+The Church:

 The issue of abortion is not just an economic issue but a cultural issue.
-The church is called to confront the darkness in society and I believe that we must do so by first and foremost spreading the gospel of Jesus Christ beyond the four walls, providing hope and freedom, as well as speak biblical truth about abortion.
+The church is called to confront the darkness in society, and I believe that we must do so by first and foremost spreading the gospel of Jesus Christ beyond the four walls, providing hope and freedom, as well as speaking biblical truth about abortion.
 We must also confront the darkness in society and culture that leads to abortion by infiltrating culture with God’s truth in innovative ways.
 As people who serve the master creator, why aren’t we creating the best films?
 Music?
 Content?
 The ability is present, but I believe the effort, strategy, and resources allocated to such things are not.
 Ministry must go beyond the four walls and not just to the street corner or YouTube but to every sphere of influence.
 Let us use our creativity to remind people of the value and sanctity of life, marriage, and godliness in ways that rival and outperform the forms of entertainment and content the secular world has to offer.
-The church must continue to provide tangible support for those who cannot help themselves and get involved in local government and be informed on a local and national level on policies that impact our community and lend our God-given voices.
+The church must continue to provide tangible support for those who cannot help themselves, get involved in local government, and be informed on a local and national level on policies that impact our community and lend our God-given voices.

 Finance daycare.

 Babysit.
+Mentor.

 Finance someone’s education.